BBC-Data-Unit/social-care-crisis/README.md

 * [Data: Social Care in Crisis](https://docs.google.com/spreadsheets/d/11md8PJ-8FdRFxuiOvUq0Lte03n2y3XCWuTCC2cWeaEY/edit#gid=492937083) ([Excel export](https://github.com/BBC-Data-Unit/social-care-crisis/blob/main/Social%20care%20in%20crisis.xlsx))

 ## Scripts

+As well as the Python notebook to gather, combine and clean the data on discharges, R notebooks were used to create a bespoke analysis for 120 separate trusts, and publish that as a webpage with a page detailing the picture at each trust.
+The code for those notebooks is available in this repo at the links below.

 * [Python notebook used to download, combine, filter, clean and export data on discharges](https://github.com/BBC-Data-Unit/social-care-crisis/blob/main/scripts/dischargesitreps_cleaning.ipynb)
 * [R notebook that generates the homepage for the story website](https://github.com/BBC-Data-Unit/social-care-crisis/blob/main/scripts/index.Rmd)